♦♦♦—PAYMENT BY CREDIT CARD —♦♦♦

 The Tarot: A Strange and Wondrous Thing

-This 388-page wire-bound book is the ideal gift for anyone who has searched in vain for a book about the old common Tarots of Europe.
-Many exist, but few have been translated into English.
-With this book, Tarot de Marseille enthusiasts will finally learn to read the non-scenic pips of the many historic reproduction decks now available.
-Tarot philosophy, symbolism, color, spreads and spread analysis are discussed.
-There are charts, graphs and illustrations, and book and deck reviews.
-(Color throughout) See BOOKS on this website to read 7 pages of excerpts. $74.00 + Shipping.
+FINALLY—an in-depth book about the old common Tarots of Europe.
+You will not only learn to read non-scenic pips, but also Tarot philosophy, symbolism, color, spreads, and spread analysis.
+There are charts, graphs, illustrations, and book and deck reviews.
+(Color throughout) See BOOKS (in the Menu) to read 7 pages of excerpts. $74.00 + Shipping.

 Tarot Madenié 1709 by Yves Reynaud (2nd Edition, 2016) A high quality TdM, oldest surviving of the Type II category.
 Colors are adjusted slightly lighter, brightening the mood and making its detailed linework more visible.
 Lovely satin finish. tarot-de-marseille-heritage.com

-Tarot Jean-Pierre Payne 1713 by Yves Reynaud, a beautifully made reproduction of a Type I TdM similar to the Dodal Tarot of 1701.
+Tarot Jean-Pierre Payen 1713 by Yves Reynaud, a beautifully reproduction of a Type I TdM similar to the Dodal Tarot of 1701.
 Soft yellow overtones give this deck a warm sunny vibe.
 Beautiful satin finish.
 Visit: tarot-de-marseille-heritage.com

 Le Tarot de Marseille 1760 by Dal Negro (Accademia Dei Tarocchi / Carlo Bozzelli).
 A cleanly rendered version of the Conver TdM with pleasant colors arranged according to extant versions of the historic deck.
 The small 2-3/16 x 4-1/16″ deck is easy to hold.
 Card backs have a double-sun motif.
 An attractive deck. www.tarocchi.net